CLIMB-COVID/utilities/README.md

-# utilities
+# CLIMB-COVID Utilities

-Simple utility scripts useful when using CLIMB-COVID
+Simple utility scripts you may find useful when doing a number of common tasks on CLIMB-COVID.
+Add this repo to your `$PATH` for easy usage.